numen31337/copy_with_extension/copy_with_extension_gen/README.md

 final int myImmutableField;
 ```

-By adding this annotation you forcing your generated `copyWith` to always copy this field as it is, without allowing its modification.
+By adding this annotation you forcing your generated `copyWith` to always copy this field as it is, without exposing it in the function interface.